Debra Rucker Coleman, Architect

 "% South Glass"

 The % of south glass values are for the combined first and second floors only and are indicative of the amount of winter solar gain.
-The percentage is the square footage of the first and second floor south glass divided by the square footage of the first and second floor areas.
+The percentage is the square footage of the first and second-floor south glass divided by the square footage of the first and second-floor areas.

-As a rule, homes with smaller footprints and two stories (one can be a daylight basement) have higher percentages of south glass or solar gain.
-Since windows are getting better (higher r-values) and homes getting tighter, homes need less south glass and less thermal mass to make the house comfortable and low-energy than they did 20 years ago.
-That results in lower construction costs as well so don't be discouraged by designs with 7-8% south glass.
-(Less than 7% of south glass to heated floor area ratio is called sun-tempered.)
 For homes with higher amounts of glass, it's often recommended to cut back on the south glass for some climates when Custom Energy Specs are prepared by Sun Plans.
 The adaptations advised are normally minor and can be accomplished by the builder as a "field change."
 Sometimes south glass can be increased, but as there can be structural implications, this should not be done without assistance from design professionals.

 Square Footage & Number of Floors